alsabbag/wumpus-prolog/README.md

     fail.
 ```

-If the AL location unifies with the gold location (by matching both the first and second arguments), the agent wins (*stnd(AL,AL,_)*) and the rule succeeds.
+Finally, in the following rule, if the AL location unifies with the gold location (by matching both the first and second arguments), the agent wins (*stnd(AL,AL,_)*) and the rule resolves to true to break out of the recursion in *take_steps* with a final response of "true").

 ```
 stnd(AL, AL, _) :-